anooshaa7/Flashcard_Quiz_App/README.md

 The Flashcard Quiz App allows users to create custom quizzes, attempt them, and track their performance.
 A built-in timer records how long the user takes to complete the quiz.
 At the end, users can see their marks, grade, and wrong answers.

 # Features
-1. Create Quiz
+1. Create Quiz:
 Users can create their own flashcard-based quizzes.
 Add question text, options, and correct answers.
-2. Attempt Quiz
+2. Attempt Quiz:
 When a user starts the quiz, the timer starts automatically.
 Timer records total time taken to complete the quiz.
 User answers each question at their own pace.
-3. Submit Quiz
+3. Submit Quiz:
 User submits the quiz whenever they finish.
 The final recorded time is shown in the result.
-4. View Results
+4. View Results:
 After submission, users can see:
 Time Taken to Solve the Quiz
 Total Marks Obtained